Use Lineage for Impact Analysis

 To see the lineage for Tableau content such as data sources or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.

 To see lineage for external assets, such as databases and tables, from External Assets, navigate to and select an asset from the list.
-When you select a table, for example, a page opens with information about that table, including the name, type, description, columns, and details about each column.
+When you select a table, for example, a page opens with information about that table, for example, the name, type, full name, description, columns, and details about each column.
 To the right of the table information is the Lineage pane, which shows the lineage for that table.

 Lineage shows dependencies in relationship to the lineage anchor, which is the asset selected.
 A lineage anchor can be a database, table, workbook, published data source, or a flow.
-(In the first example, the anchor is the CurrentWorkItem data source and in the second example, it's the TestResult table).
-All the assets below the anchor depend, either directly or indirectly, on the anchor—the outputs or the downstream assets.
-The assets above the anchor are the assets the anchor is either directly or indirectly dependent on—the inputs or the upstream assets.
+(In the first example, the anchor is the Sample - Superstore data source and in the second example, it's the TestResult table).
+All the assets below the anchor depend, either directly or indirectly, on the anchor and are called outputs or downstream assets.
+The assets above the anchor are the assets the anchor is either directly or indirectly dependent on and are called inputs or upstream assets.

-When you select a field in a data source or a column in a table, the lineage is filtered to show only downstream assets that depend on the field (or column) or upstream inputs to the field (or column) as in this 'superstore export' workbook example:
+When you select a field in a data source or a column in a table, the lineage is filtered to show only downstream assets that depend on the field (or column) or upstream inputs to the field (or column) as in this 'Superstore' workbook example that shows the lineage filtered for the Commission (Variable) field:

 You can select an upstream or downstream asset in the Lineage pane to see its details.
 For example, when you select Metrics, the list of metrics depending on this workbook appears to the left of the Lineage pane.